pinecone-io/pinecone-python-client/README.md

 ## Configuring deletion protection

-If you would like to enable deletion protection, which prevents an index from being deleted, the configure_index option also handles that.
+If you would like to enable deletion protection, which prevents an index from being deleted, the `configure_index` method also handles that via an optional `deletion_protection` keyword argument.

 ```python
 from pinecone import Pinecone